bfletcher/remote-usb-target/README.md

 # remote-usb-target
-Target board power and USB control over ethernet
+Replicating a USB connection over ethernet including target board 12v power and USB 5v power control.

 ## About this project
-When automating software tests deployed to embedded target devices it's generally useful to be able to control the target power/reset and also any other external interfaces (e.g. USB) that affect the testing.
+When automating software tests deployed to embedded target devices it's generally necessary to be able to control the target power/reset and also any other external interfaces (e.g. USB) that affect the testing.
 Doing this with commodity scalable hardware is a well-known problem for building test farms, but even with one or two boards on your desk it can get fiddly quite quickly.
+It's also quite cool for being tidy and possibly scable if you can send more functions down the same wire.
 This was a proof-of-concept for the [LAVA On Your Desk boF](http://connect.linaro.org/resource/hkg18/hkg18-tr11/) session at Linaro Connect HKG18.

-## Target device control - 96Boards CE Edition
+## Target device control - quirks of the 96Boards CE Edition
 CE Edition 96Boards (e.g. Hikey, DB410C) have USB OTG ports which are used for loading images and firmware.
 However, when powered, the OTG port disables the USB host ports, which it the primary route for connecting ethernet via USB-ethernet adaptors.
 You can't run deploy automated Linux-based tests that assume network functionality to these boards without USB OTG power switching.
-The sequence of operations looks something like this:
+To work around this behaviour in an automated test setup, the sequence of operations needs to look something like this:
 1. Power on the OTG port
 2. Power up the board
 3. Load the image over OTG